-The iCER drainage system is part of the iCER system.
-For details, refer to section 4.2.3 The iCER drainage system, \$\exists 4-8\$.
+The iCER drainage system, including the iCER sludge handling, is part of the iCER system.
+For details, refer to section 4.2.3 The iCER drainage system, 4-8.

 4.10.5 The SAC washing system

 During engine operation, SAC tubes may become fouled with oil, grease, salts, dust, and other airborne contaminants.
 Especially during iCER operation, recirculating exhaust gas is a significant source of contamination.
 To address this, the X-DF2.0 engines are equipped with an SAC wetting system, see section 4.2.4 The SAC wetting system, 4-20.
 Although this system prevents severe accumulation, an optional SAC washing system may be installed to perform more thorough cleaning at the discretion of the operator.